brandur/sorg/content/passages-drafts/001-portland.md

 that in aggregate told the stories of our lives -- from the weeks after our births, to early family vacations, and all the way through to proms and first cars.
-Each was annotated with a few poignant words from Grandma to make them all the more beautiful.
+Each was annotated with a few poignant words from Grandma for flavor.

 These volumes are special.
 It's easy to casually pick one up and scan through a few pages looking at random pictures